-A racks on the forward bulkhead provide storage for equipment and dunnage.
-A waste basket is mounted to an access hatch on clips near the toilet.
-It can be remove to empty the basket if desired.
+The head compartment is equipped with a light, and porcelain toilet with a holding tank.
+A storage compartment and nets on the forward bulkhead provide storage for equipment and dunnage.
+A waste basket is mounted on clips near the toilet.
+It can be moved to clips in the port cooler/baitwell if desired.

 Natural lighting and fresh air is provided by an opening port window on the side of the compartment and the compartment door.
-Additional lighting is provided by a 12 volt light in the headliner controlled by a switch on aft bulkhead.
+Additional lighting is provided by a 12 volt light in the headliner controlled by a switch on forward bulkhead.
 Ventilation is provided by the opening port window above the marine toilet.